 In short, there is no “best” age group.
-It really depends on your personality, energy level and teaching style.
-We’ve worked with numerous teachers who are current VIPKID teachers and simply love their starlight program which is focused on very young learners.
+It depends on your personality, energy level, and teaching style.
+We’ve worked with numerous current VIPKID teachers and love their starlight program, which focuses on young learners.

-Other teachers simply don’t enjoy young children and much prefer the more advanced material associated with VIPKID’s level 6 and beyond classes.
-The same applies for teaching abroad.
+Other teachers don’t enjoy young children and prefer the more advanced material associated with VIPKID’s level 6 and beyond classes.
+The same applies to teaching abroad.

 A broad overview of the different age levels you can teach as an ESL instructor

-As we just stated, there is no one age group that is best to teach English to.
-It really depends on the student and their language needs and ability.
-Some students need a lot of language input while others can handle more difficult material as they learn at a different pace from other people.
+As we just stated, there are better age groups for teaching English.
+It depends on the student and their language needs and ability.
+Some students need a lot of language input, while others can handle more challenging material as they learn at a different pace from other people.

-The thing about teaching English abroad though is that it’s not just about teaching kids how to speak another language; it’s understanding their culture as well and trying to bridge the gap that exists.
+The thing about teaching English abroad, though, is that it’s not just about teaching kids how to speak another language; it’s understanding their culture and trying to bridge the existing gap.

 - Kindergarten (under 5 years)